takekazuomi/sqlboiler01/README.md

 ## FAQ

 - When you can't connect to MySQL.
 You should not forget MySQL startup needs some time (10 or 30 sec).
 In this case, you should check the status of the mysql container.  (i.n. `docker ps`).
 Also, check the health check status of the MySQL container. (i.n. `docker inspect --format "{{json .State.Health }}" database-db-1 | jq`).

+- How to connect mysql from host ?
+  - `mysql -h $MYSQL_HOST  -u $MYSQL_USER -p$MYSQL_PASS --protocol tcp -P $MYSQL_PORT`